 The children came alive.
 Woo-hoo!
 We did it!
 Yeeessss!

-Don?t forget to prepare for the elements.
-In the tunnels you will need a light jacket and mittens if your hands chill easily.
-On the rest of the trail, you may encounter warm weather, so dress accordingly in layers and bring plenty of water.
+- Don’t forget to prepare for the elements.
+In the tunnels of the Hiawatha Trail you will need a light jacket and mittens if your hands chill easily.
+On the rest of the Hiawatha Trail, you may encounter warm weather, so dress accordingly in layers and bring plenty of water.

-Finally, prepare children for what’s to come.
+- Finally, prepare children for what’s to come.
 Talk to them about possible wildlife sighting behavior.
-Discuss safe riding procedures, especially in regard to passing through tunnels and crossing trestles.
+Discuss safe riding procedures, especially in regard to passing through the Hiawatha Trail tunnels and crossing trestles.
 This includes staying to the center of the trail and keeping headlamps or lights on through tunnels.
-And don’t forget to tell them a bit about the history of this trail.
+And don’t forget to tell them a bit about the history of the Hiawatha Trail.
 Their accomplishment will be that much more meaningful when they take the time to appreciate those that crossed before them.

 Kristin Wognild is an educator, freelance writer, and mother of two young adventure seekers.
 She spent the last 17 years living in Alaska, working as a tour guide and public school teacher.
 She and her family have recently relocated to Central Oregon where she continues to teach, write,and explore.